-It’s no secret we’re absolutely crazy about the coconut lime flavor combo around here!
+It’s no secret we’re absolutely crazy about the coconut lime flavor combo around here and Thai food as well!
 The obsession started with this Coconut Lime Ice Cream, and I’ve been creating different recipes around those flavors ever since.
-Which brings us to today with this savory Thai Coconut Lime Chicken.

 - Chicken – I used boneless skinless chicken breasts here, but chicken thighs would work well too.
-The chicken breasts simmer in the sauce for 20-25 minutes, so you can either use bone-in chicken thighs.
-Or if you’re using boneless, cut down the cooking time to around 10-15 minutes by adding them to the sauce later, (this will vary depending on size).
+The chicken breasts simmer in the sauce for about 20 minutes, so you can use bone-in chicken thighs which will be a similar time.
+Or if you’re using boneless chicken thighs and reduce the cooking time to around 10-15 minutes.
+Simmer the sauce for 15 minutes or so then add the chicken thighs.

 - Onion, Garlic, & Ginger – These 3 make up quite a bit of the savory backdrop of flavor in this sauce.
 And the ginger is especially important as it pairs so well with the coconut and lime.

-- Fish Sauce – really adds a lot of depth to this sauce and gives this dish it’s characteristic ‘Thai’ flavor.
-But if you really can’t use it at all for some reason, you can sub in coconut aminos/soy sauce for a different but still yummy and savory flavor.
+- Fish Sauce – this adds a lot of depth to this sauce and gives this dish its characteristic ‘Thai’ flavor.
+But if you really can’t use it at all for some reason, you can sub in coconut aminos or soy sauce for a different but good flavor.